jimsynz/vivid/README.md

 ## Status

-This library is still experimental, but what few features it has work well.
+This library is now in use in several projects and seems to work well.

+Future improvements include:

+  - Improve `Vivid.SLPFA`.
+  - Add transformations which can apply rotation matrices directly.
+  - Add ability to composit multiple frames together.
+  - Support bitmaps as a shape.